 Tim outlines four key ways organisations across all sectors and industries can apply Service-Dominant Logic:

 1. Get closer to your customers

-Understand the people you are creating value for.
+Understand the people you are creating value for with your product or service.
 What are they trying to achieve and where do they want to be?
 What obstacles or challenges do they face?
 What do they value and what does success look like for them?
 Gather and analyse customer data to drive deeper insights.

 2. Remember that value is co-created

-What customers bring is just as important as your contribution.
+What customers bring to your output and offerings is just as important as your contribution.
 Consider how users can participate at different stages in your processes.
 User-driven design allows customers to be engaged right from the start, from specifying their requirements to evaluating prototypes.
 Other opportunities for value co-creation include self-service and self-assembly.

-One example of a product designed by users – albeit not through a formal process – is mountain bikes.
-In the early 1970s, there was a craze amongst Californian youths for freewheeling down mountain trails.
+One example of a product co-designed by users – albeit not through a formal process – is mountain bikes.
+In the early 1970s, there was a craze among Californian youths for freewheeling down mountain trails.
 They rode so fast that the grease inside their brakes would burn, so they had to repack the bearings.
 Bicycle manufacturers soon caught on and started producing commercial off-road ranges.